AngeloAlgarne/DockerizedDevelopment/README.md

 5. You should now have a docker compose for your app, and a separate container for development
 6. Start developing inside your container

-## Directory
-- `.devcontainer` contains the json file used by VS Code to enable dockerized development.

 # Setup
 Follow the steps below to start the development process.
 Note that this project has only been tested in Windows.